jasonlewis/basset/README.md

             ->add('template, 'store::template.css');
     }

 That's all there is to it.
-Simple prefix the path name to the asset name and it'll load it for you.
+Simply prefix the path name to the asset name and it'll load it for you.

 Paths can also be added at runtime, although it's recommended you add them in your configuration file.
 That way you don't have to go through your routes and alter them if you change your directory structure.
 However, to add paths at runtime simply call the **Basset::path()** method.